Misiker101/freight-rate-prediction/README.md

 ## Model choice

 I went with scikit-learn's HistGradientBoostingRegressor.
-Main reasons:
+Gradient Boosted Decision Trees (GBDT) are better over deep neural architectures due to their performance on tabular data with categorical features.

+Reasons:
 - Native categorical support (no one-hot explosion for pickup/delivery/equipment)
 - Handles the mixed feature types well
 - I used loss="absolute_error" because the target has a small cluster of  crazy outlier rates (3-7x normal), and L1 is way more robust to that than squared error

 I trained a plain linear regression baseline just to sanity-check that the model is actually doing something useful.

-I also trained LightGBM, the two models are statistically tied and have close predictive accuracy, but HGBR's MAE/RMSE is slightly better ($109.83/$635.09 MAE/RMSE compared to LightGBM's $111.25/$635.40 MAE/RMSE).
+I've also trained & compare LightGBM, the two models are almost identical, statistically tied and have close predictive accuracy, but HGBR's MAE/RMSE is slightly better (`$109.83`/`$635.09` MAE/RMSE compared to LightGBM's `$111.25`/`$635.40` MAE/RMSE).